Making Extra Money

 Depending on the complexity of the job and the amount of time allotted for the job, they pay different amounts.

-It is very easy work and you can log on whenever you want and work for as long as you want.
+It's very easy work, and you can log on whenever you want for as long as you want.
 There are constantly new jobs.

 Fiverr is a site where you can find people selling a service for $5 or you could buy a service for $5.

-One of the most famous services I have seen on this site, was a person who wrote a message for somebody in the sand on the beach and then took a picture of it and sent it to that person via email.
+One of the most famous services I have seen on this site was a person who wrote a message for somebody in the sand on the beach and then took a picture of it and sent it to that person via email.
 The person behind this service makes a good living!

 Even though you are not technically making money by couponing, you are saving money for your family.